Contact

 * Mandatory field

 Statistics show that around every second estate contains at least one property.
-If several people are involved in the inheritance, they automatically form what is known as a community of heirs by law.
-If the testator has not provided for the utilization of the property in the will, all co-heirs dispose of the property until the community is dissolved and must manage it jointly.
+The so-called community of heirs for the house or apartment then often plays a role, as this is usually formed automatically if there are several heirs.
+If the realization was not regulated in the will, all co-heirs dispose of the property until the community is dissolved and must manage it jointly.

-If the testator has not made a will that regulates the whereabouts of the property after their death, the statutory succession comes into force.
-In this case, the heirs form a community of heirs in which the assets and therefore the property in question are jointly owned by all participants.
+Whenever a testator does not draw up a will that regulates the whereabouts of their real estate after their death, the statutory succession comes into force in this case.
+According to Section 2032 of the German Civil Code (BGB), all heirs form a community of heirs in which the assets and thus also the corresponding property are divided.
+Who exactly is an heir and who is entitled to how much can be found in Sections 1922 et seq.
+BGB.

-The heirs are entered in the land register as new owners "in community of heirs", which means that the management of the property and decisions in this regard must be made by mutual agreement.
-If, for example, a co-heir is to take care of the heating or public safety obligations, this can be determined by a simple majority decision of the co-heirs.
-However, a unanimous decision is always required as soon as the activities go beyond proper administration.
+As the new owners, the persons concerned are entered in the land register "in community of heirs" for the house.
+This means that decisions regarding the property must be made in a certain way.
+If, for example, a co-heir is to take care of the heating or public safety obligations (proper administration), a majority decision is sufficient.
+Unanimous resolutions are required as soon as activities go beyond proper administration.

 Tip